iamtanishqsethi/BiteHub/README.md

 - React does this because when the commit phase start dom manipulation takes place
 - and dom manipulation is the most expensive operation when loading a document

+# Single Responsibility Principle
+Any piece of code like a function , class, should have one single responsibility or purpose Or in simple words -> Modular code